Skip to content

 19. Black Oriole

 The black oriole is a species of bird belonging to the family Oriolidae.
-It is native to the island of Borneo and found only in the Sarawak region of the island.
-This species of oriole is not well known and its range is very limited.
+It is native to the island of Borneo and found only in the Sarawak region.
+This oriole species is not well known, and its range is minimal.

-It is part of a larger clade of orioles that includes the black-and-crimson, maroon, and silver orioles.
+It is part of a larger clade of orioles, including the black-and-crimson, maroon, and silver ones.
 These species of orioles share the characteristics of having both black and red feathers in their plumage.

 The black oriole is a unique and special species, with a very restricted range, that is part of a larger group of birds.